Midnight in Peking by Paul French

 However, perhaps this is appropriate.
 This is real life after all and the book ends without any grand unmasking or convictions, no justice of any kind.
 What we’re left with are theories and frustrations and the sad tale of a young life lost in the mess of history.

-Midnight in Peking is published by Penguin Books at the paperback price of £12.99, for further information visit here.
+Midnight in Peking is published by Penguin Books at the paperback price of £12.99.
+For further information visit the book’s website here.